Expenses That Are Not Eligible

 - Providing false or misleading information in connection with enrollment in the Plan

-- Submitting a claim for benefits or attempting to fill a prescription for a person who is not an eligible member in the Plan
+- Submitting a claim for benefits or attempting to fill a prescription for a person who is not an eligible member

 - Unbundling (charging for any items separately that are customarily included in a global billing procedure code)